Table Charismata Matters

 - Divine Healing by R.A.
 Torrey which I host on this blog HERE ZZZZZ https://charismatamatters.blogspot.com/2013/10/divine-healing-does-god-perform.html.
 He's one of the former presidents of Moody Bible Institute and it's a bit surprising that he wrote a book on healing and practiced healing because MBI is historically a cessationist Bible school.

 - The folks at the The Remnant Radio are theologically astute and operate in the charismatic gifts.
 Michael Miller is an Arminian, Michael Roundtree is a Calvinist.
 I don't know Joshua Lewis' views on predestination.
 But they are all theologically knowledgeable, move in the gifts of the Spirit and practice healing.
 They have a finger on the pulse of the modern Charismatic movement and both praise and critique the good and the bad in it.
 They have a yearly practice of reviewing the predictions and prophecies of various charismatic teachers and expose when they have been right and when they have been wrong.
 Their recommendations of healing ministers and ministries should be taken into consideration given that The Remnant Radio is headed by theologically responsible people.
 They too also practice healing in their respective churches.
-Check out and website: TheRemnantRadio.com.
+Check out their website: TheRemnantRadio.com.
 They have videos dealing with the topic of healing on their YouTube channel: https://www.youtube.com/@TheRemnantRadio.
 Use the "Search" feature and type in "heal" and "healing".
 Avail yourself of their their Word & Spirit School, workshops, and their conferences, et cetera.
 I enjoy watching Sid Roth videos where he interviews contemporary charismatics from the 1980s to the present.
 But UNLIKE watching Sid Roth videos where I have to use a lot of discernment and have to wonder whether what I'm hearing is from a con artist or genuinely supernatural but from the demonic realm, I don't have to worry about that when listening to The Remnant Radio.
-I don't completely agree with their theology of healing, but it's definite safer and [for the better or worse] balanced.
+I don't completely agree with their theology of healing, but it's definitely safer and [for the better or worse] balanced.

 Craig Keener's books on miracles.
 The two volume Miracles: "The Credibility of the New Testament Accounts" [2011] where he documents some modern miracles.
 THERE'S 70% MORE in Craig Keener's more recent book, "Miracles Today: The Supernatural Work of God in the Modern World" [2021]